Co-dfns/Co-dfns/docs/MANUAL.md

 * Execute (⍎) is not supported
 * Only ⎕NC, ⎕SIGNAL, and ⎕DR are supported Dyalog system functions
 * Objects/Classes are not supported in the system
+* Some ArrayFire backends do not support double precision floats on some hardware platforms

 ## Authors